33-Sticks/youtubeplayerembed-launch-extension/README.md

 2. Clone this repository.
 3. After navigating into the project directory, install project dependencies by running `npm install`.
 4. See the `scripts` node within package.json for a list of scripts you may run using `npm run`.
+5. Run in the sandbox by executing `npm run sandbox`.
+6. Package for patching in Launch by executing `npm run package`.